rubennav/nfl-model/README.md

 ## 🎯 Project Impact

-• Demonstrates probabilistic modeling, sports analytics, and Excel engineering skills.
+• Demonstrates probabilistic modeling, sports analytics, and data engineering skills.

 • Simulates realistic NFL outcomes for 272 games across two seasons with actionable betting metrics.

 • Supports data-driven decision-making for analysts, enthusiasts, or anyone exploring sports simulations.

+## 🖱️ How to Use
+1. Open the Excel workbook.

+2. Select Home and Away teams from the dropdowns.

+3. Choose a game range to populate upcoming games.

+4. Review simulated scores, win probabilities, spreads, moneyline, and totals.

+5. Adjust scenarios using What-If Analysis for custom simulations.